-Performance against Risk Metrics is regularly reported to the Board and Board Risk Committee via appropriate sub committees.
+Performance against Risk Appetite Metrics and KRIs is regularly reported to the Board and Board Risk Committee via appropriate executive committees.

 2.4 Risk Governance and Oversight

 Risk Governance describes the design of the allocation and delegation of primary accountability, authority and responsibility for risk management across the Group by the Board.
 The Board reviews and approves the business strategy, ensuring it is consistent with risk appetite.
 The Board also assures that the RMF is appropriate and is operating effectively with sufficient governance, often through appropriate sub committees, to ensure risk appetite is being adhered to.